-Kinuta Park is a huge former golf course that dates back to 1957, which is located in Setagaya Ward.
+Kinuta Park is a huge former golf course that dates back to 1957, and is located in Setagaya Ward.
 Because it is a 20-minute walk from Yoga Station and fairly off the beaten path, the park is typically only popular among the people living in the neighborhood, making it a great spot to enjoy cherry blossoms.
 Another reason is that there are several types of sakura trees located at the park ensuring a longer sakura viewing period.
-The park has enough spaces for visitors to lay down a tarp on the ground and have a small picnic.
+The park has enough space for visitors to lay down a tarp on the ground and have a small picnic.
 There are two small bakery shops and one of them sells the local specialty called Kinuta Yaki; a Japanese pancake filled with sweet red beans/custard cream with a cute Tanuki raccoon stamp on top.

 In addition, Setagaya Art Museum is located at the park, their permanent collections feature some Naïve Art including work by Henri Rousseau as well as Japanese local artists.
 After enjoying some cherry blossom viewing, why not check out the art museum surrounded by beautiful nature as well.

-A short train ride away from Nakano, the forest surrounded Musashiseki Park has a big pond shaped like a gourd, which allows you to admire the cherry blossom trees from a boat (¥200/30 min).
-The 100 year old park is a 10 minute walk from Higashi-Fushimi Station.
-The serene park houses a playground, and is a good place for running since there are not so many people around.
+A short train ride away from Nakano, the forest surrounding Musashiseki Park has a big pond shaped like a gourd, which allows you to admire the cherry blossom trees from a boat (¥200/30 min).
+The 100-year-old park is a 10-minute walk from Higashi-Fushimi Station.
+The serene park houses a playground and is a good place for running since there are not so many people around.